 Welcome future WSU music students!
 Thank you for your interest in our program.
 The School of Music is proud to be one of the premier programs in the Pacific Northwest.
 But we can’t do it without you – our students.
 You are the reason we are here!

 In order to ensure a smooth admission process, please read the information below.
-If you have any questions, contact us at: (509) 335-3898, email firstname.lastname@example.org, or contact the coordinator of the Area of Study for your primary instrument/voice (see Menu).
+If you have any questions, contact us at: (509) 335-3898, email firstname.lastname@example.org, or contact the faculty member for your primary instrument/voice.

 We look forward to making music with you!

 HOW TO APPLY

 For applicants who intend to enroll in Fall 2022.

 The deadline to apply for the 2022-23 school year and university general scholarships is January 31, 2022.

 Admission applications will be accepted after this date on a space-available basis.

 STEP 2: Complete the WSU General Scholarship Application